What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Q2: Does planning-site localization replicate on open models?

 \paragraph{Llama 3.2 1B.} 44 pairs (4 prompts $\times$ 11 alternative groups).
 All strong injections peak at the planning site.
-Best redirect: P(``that'') $= 0.777$ at L14 ($133{,}879\times$ ratio).
+Best redirect for the preset worked pair: P(``that'') $= 0.777$ at L14 ($133{,}879\times$ ratio over that pair's baseline); an initial 47-pair sweep, retained in Appendix~\ref{app:sweeps}, reached $0.834$.
 The spike shape is structurally identical to Gemma's.
 Llama's vocabulary is sparser: 28 usable words in 12 groups vs.\ Gemma's 98 in 35.

 \paragraph{A2.} Yes.
 The spike shape replicates on both models with structurally identical geometry (Table~\ref{tab:replication}).
 Gemma 426K localizes at 70\% (95/136; 95\% CI [62\%, 78\%]).
 One difference: Anthropic's planning site is the newline token between lines (the model commits many tokens before the rhyme word), while ours is the last token before generation.
 The spatial gap between commitment and output is shorter in our setup; the localization pattern is the same.
+Subsequent experiments show this difference is substantive: the same intervention applied at the newline itself is causally inert in these models (Note added).
 The signal is sparse and hard-won in small models, a finding about the scaling of planning, not a limitation.
 This raises the next question: how does the decision at the planning site propagate to the output?